octolaba/indexit/docs/cocoindex. claude-opus-4.7-high/security.md

 bytes in the wheel, dependency-graph attack surface) without producing a runtime endpoint.

-The only outbound network call cocoindex *itself* originates is the telemetry POST (see §B7).
+The only outbound network call CocoIndex *itself* originates is the telemetry POST (see §B7).
 Everything else (database connections, embedding APIs, Google Drive, S3, OCI, Kafka) is initiated by user-defined pipelines using credentials the operator supplies.